Human Resources Creatures

 - Anything That Moves: Both of them find everything sexual and seem to be attracted to all genders.
 Maurice openly acknowledge he finds tomatoes and sneezes sexy things.

-- Even Evil Has Standards: Their whole purpose is to lead people to embrace their basic emotions, usually encouraging extreme selfishness and downright immoral behaviour in name of sex, violence or attention.
+- Everyone Has Standards: Their whole purpose is to lead people to embrace their basic emotions, usually encouraging extreme selfishness and downright immoral behaviour in name of sex, violence or attention.
 Yet, even they have lines they won't cross, like porn addiction.